Kurixalus eiffingeri

-Kurixalus eiffingeri (Eiffinger's Tree Frog) is a species of frog in the family Rhacophoridae.
+Kurixalus eiffingeri, commonly known as Eiffinger's tree frog, is a species of frog in the family Rhacophoridae.
 It is found in Taiwan and on the Yaeyama Islands of Japan.
-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+Its natural habitats are broadleaf forests, bamboo forests, and mixed bamboo forests between 50 and 2000 meters above sea level.
 It is threatened by habitat loss.

-Kurixalus eiffingeri is a small to medium size frog.
-They breed in tree holes and bamboo stumps.
+Kurixalus eiffingeri is a small to medium-sized frog with rough skin and a robust body.
+The adult male frog measures 31–35 mm in snout-vent length and the adult female frog 36–40 mm They breed in tree holes and bamboo stumps.
+Some male frogs have been observed guarding the eggs before hatching.
 Tadpoles are oophagous, and female frogs lay trophic eggs to feed their young.
+Tadpoles of this species have been reported to avoid defecation until after metamorphosis.